Northwestern Press

 By The Press in Local News

-By DEBRA PALMIERI in Local News
+By DAVID S. SKOLNIK in Local News

-For those who have made a new year’s resolution to become more involved in their community and to volunteer their time and talents in 2017, the Kempton Lions Club may be just what you are looking for.
+It’s the holiday season, a time for sharing, caring, fellowship and warm thoughts.

+In Northampton Borough, Mario’s Pizza Shops has been a harbor of comfort, good conversation and outstanding food for thousands since 1979.

 -

-By ELSA KERSCHNER in Local News
+By KENNETH BLEILER in Local News

 -

-By DEBRA PALMIERI in Local News
+By ANNA GILGOFF in Local News

 -